Automattic/Co-Authors-Plus/readme.txt

 When a user is deleted from WordPress, they will be removed from all posts for which they are co-authors.
 If you chose to reassign their posts to another user, that user will be set as the coauthor instead.

+= Can I use Co-Authors Plus with WordPress multisite? =

+Yep!
+Co-Authors Plus can be activated on a site-by-site basis, or network-activated.
+If you create guest authors, however, those guest authors will exist on a site-by-site basis.

 == Upgrade Notice ==

 = 3.0.1 =